Frequently Asked Questions:

 Q: What are your opening hours?

-A: We are opened 24h a day on our website or alternatively, you can come and visit us from Friday 2 December 2016.
-Our trading hours are: Mondays to Wednesdays from 12 noon to 6pm, Thursdays to Saturdays 12 noon to 8pm and finally, on Sundays from 12 noon to 6pm.
+A: We are opened 24h a day on our website or alternatively, you can come and visit us from 5th December 2019.
+Our trading hours are: Mondays to Wednesdays from 12 noon to 6pm, Thursdays to Saturdays 10am to 8pm and finally, on Sundays from 10am to 6pm.

-A: We are giving £5 from every tree we sell to support the cancer support charity Maggies Edinburgh, and if you wish to give a little something extra you can do that online too from our Proud to Support Maggies page
+A: We give £5 from every tree we sell to the cancer charity Maggie’s, in Edinburgh, and if you wish to give a little something extra you can do that online too from our Proud to Support Maggie’s page.
+Thanks to last year’s sales, we were able to donate the equivalent of more than one day’s running costs to our local Maggie’s Centre, located at the Western General in Edinburgh.
+This Christmas, we are hoping to raise as much, if not more, for Maggie’s in Edinburgh.

 Q: What happens after I “click & reserve” my Christmas Tree?

-A: From 7th December 2016, your order will be processed and your tree will be netted and ready for collection by you the following day.
+A: Your order will be processed and your tree will be netted and ready for collection by you the following day.
 Please ensure to bring your order confirmation to ensure we provide you with your correct tree.

 Q: Can I change my online order after I have “clicked & reserved” my tree?